Michijs Logo

-A Vainilla Library for Web Components
+A lightweight vanilla JavaScript library for creating Web Components

-Open in Visual Studio Code npm license npm npm npm CodeQL Tests
+Open in Visual Studio Code npm license npm npm npm Tests

-Why "MichiJS?"
+Why MichiJS?

-MichiJS React StencilJS SvelteJS VanillaJS
+Feature MichiJS React StencilJS SvelteJS VueJS VanillaJS

-Prefer real DOM over virtual DOM
+Real DOM preferred over virtual DOM

-Prefer Javascript templates over compiled plain text
+JavaScript templates preferred over compiled text

 Templates with JSX